AceFire6/ctst/README.md

 My second year game development project.
 A 2D top-down stealth based game.
 See [here](jethromuller.co.za/projects/game-development/second-year/ctst/) for more information.

+Each level is generated based on the given tmx file.

+The required layer are called:

+* obstacles
+* shadows
+* entities

+In the obstacles layer, there are two required objects.
+A light source labelled "fire" and a staircase labelled "staircase".

+In the entities layer, there are 3 types of possible entities that are handled:

+* Enemy
+* Player
+* Treasure

+The appropriate entity class with the given coordinate will be spawned at the locations given by the map.

+The map must be in the levels folder, in a folder with the same name as the map.
+For example, tutorialLevel is located in `/levels/tutorialLevel/tutorialLevel.tmx`

 ### Instructions

 1. Navigate to the root of the cloned directory.